TRIP-Lab/itinerum-mobile-api-docs/source/index.html.md

 | 3    | number              | number input |
 | 4    | latitude, longitude | map/address  |
 | 5    | text                | text box     |

+##### Hardcoded Fields

+Fields with an `id` greater or equal to 100 are hardcoded fields and mandatory within every survey.
+In the future, these will be pre-built, but optional components within the survey builder.

 | id   | __hardcoded fields__    | description                             |
 | ---- | ----------------------- | --------------------------------------- |